PandorasGit/BasicRocket/README.md

 Wendall Roberts

+##Version
+v 0.1.0

 ##Functionality
-*Calculate Apogee of Rockets ignoring wind resistance
+Calculate Apogee of Rockets ignoring wind resistance

+Print Results to command Line

+Current main entry point is opening it via intelij ide and right-clicking run on the Main class.
+I am assuming it can also just be ran via the cmd by opening the main class, but I am unsure

 ##Notes